-Even though you were not born into the digital world, you can still join the digital journey.
-It is all about getting ready for the future, so you can become one of the winners.
+Even if you weren't born into the digital world, you can still join the digital journey.
+It's all about getting ready for the future, so you can become one of the winners.
 In short, it is about becoming a digital ninja within your field.

 In medieval Japan, the Ninjas were the Samurais’ counterparts.
 The Samurai was an honorable official soldier, while the Ninja was a mercenary who served alternate magistrates.
 The Ninjas were known for their high, and sometimes unconventional, level of competence.
 They were the best in what they did, and the enemies feared their sharp skills.
 They would train for years and years to master even the smallest details, and they developed their competences throughout their lives.